 It’s the Thai equivalent of foot reflexology.
 It’s not a genuine reflexology approach, but rather a combination of general foot massage therapy and work on other sections of the body.
 This type of foot massage typically focuses on the calf muscles.

 As a final element of the foot massage treatment, clients also receive massage work on their neck, shoulders, arms, and hands.
-The client then sits on the stool with their foot resting on the floor while the therapist stands up.
+The client then sits on the stool, their foot resting on the floor, while the therapist stands.

 Although these are two different systems, they are members of the same bodywork family.
 Most foot massage practitioners are also educated in Thai massage, and the two systems overlap in specific ways.
 For example, therapists often incorporate foot stretches into a reflexology treatment.